chrisdanielwise/Webstack-Portfolio-Project/README.md

  `Web Portfolio project`

-> HomeHub is a Property management web app that helps people to rent or buy property at any part of the World.
-We are using Rapid API to list the available houses, With Agents to facilitate the process.
+> HomeHub is a Property management web app that helps people to rent or buy property within West Africa.
+I am using Rapid API to list the available houses, With Agents to facilitate the process.

 ### Task - Full Stack webstack portfolio project(HomeHub)